 In our previous articles, we’ve mentioned that color has a great impact on the users’ perception the reason why it serves as an effective tool for visual hierarchy creation.

-Colors have their own hierarchy which is defined by the power of influence on users’ mind.
+Colors have their own hierarchy which is defined by the power of influence on users’ minds.
 There are bold colors such as red, orange, and black which can easily draw attention.
 On the other hand, there are weak, or soft, colors like white and cream which work better as the background.

 Using the different colors designers can support a slight hierarchy of the UI elements.
 For example, CTA buttons in bold colors will definitely be the first thing that users see if the other UI elements are created in a softer palette.